Scheduled MonumentsEnglandRoman signal station and camp 270m north east of Bowes Moor Hotel

 What is Roman signal station and camp 270m north east of Bowes Moor Hotel?

-The Roman signal station and camp 270 metres north east of Bowes Moor Hotel is a military installation dating to the Roman occupation of northern Britain.
+This Roman signal station and camp, located 270 metres north-east of Bowes Moor Hotel in Yorkshire, is a fortified installation dating to the Roman occupation of Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016463.

 Who is responsible for protecting Roman signal station and camp 270m north east of Bowes Moor Hotel?